EfimenkoAleks/TestRequestOE/README.md

 To build the application, you need to use the standard build script.

-The project uses the MVVM + coordinator architecture with a DI container and managers
+The project uses the MVVM + coordinator architecture with a DI container and managers, UI is written in SwiftUI